 COVIDSafe Event requirements are no longer required in Victoria.
 However, event operators are encouraged to continue infection-mitigation practices at events.

-For more information, visit the Victorian Government's Coronavirus Public Events website.
+For more information, visit the Victorian Government's How we work: Victoria website

 To find out what major events are happening in East Gippsland visit the What's On Calendar.